grumpypixel/msfs2020-gopilot/README.md

 In any case, if you believe the report is in error, please report a bug to the supplier of your virus scanner.
 Maybe in time virus scanners can learn to understand Go programs."

-## Motivation

-There are some really fine VFR maps already available on GitHub.
-All of them are fabulous and assist well when exploring the virtual flight simulator world.
-So why build another one?

-- I was always missing something when using other VFR maps.
-Of course, I could've just cloned another project and build "my stuff" on top of that but then I probably wouldn't have learned much, which brings me to:
-- I wanted to delve into Golang more intensively.
-- I had the perfect excuse to start up the simulator and shout "CLEAR PROP!" out of the window because I needed to test and evaluate newly implemented features.
-- And last but not least and most importantly: Fun-coding.
-"Go will make you love programming again", they said.
-"We [friggin'] promise", they said.
-And yes, they were right and kept their promise.
-Visit [@golang](https://twitter.com/golang)

 ## Are there any bugs?

 Well.
 Every program has bugs and I'm pretty sure this one does too.
 Bugs are annoying and I will fix them as soon as they come up.